History

 Varieties

-Flowers can be used for decorative purposes.
+The flowers can also be used for decorative purposes.

 Leaf poultices are applied for liver problems.

-The powdered root when mixed with oil is used as a soothing poultice.
+The powdered root, when mixed with oil, is used as a soothing poultice.

 Uses